JackpotRising/jr-docs/docs/homebase/guides.md

 ## Submit Game for Review

 All games using the Jackpot Rising platform must be approved by a member of our staff.
-Approval times can vary, but can usually be vereid within 24 hours.
+Approve will typically occur within 24 hours of submission.
+Contact <support@jackpotrising.com> if you need to expedite this process.

 !> The test build that you submit to Jackpot Rising for approval must be the same version (i.e 1.0 or 1.1) as the production build that you are submitting to Apple.